 - The continued growth and dominance of a small number of too-big-to-fail banks has created an overly concentrated financial system, created unacceptable moral hazard and systemic risk, thwarted the operation of the free market, and harmed consumers and business borrowers.

 - ICBA supports legislative and regulatory changes that would curb or end advantages currently enjoyed by too-big-to-fail banks.
-Such changes should include higher capital and lower leverage requirements, enhanced liquidity standards, activity restrictions, concentration limits, limitations on the federal safety net, and more effective resolution authority.
-So far, the implementation of the Title I and Title II changes mandated by the Dodd-Frank Act have not ended TBTF.
+Such changes should include higher capital and leverage requirements, enhanced liquidity standards, activity restrictions, concentration limits, limitations on the federal safety net, and more effective resolution authority.
+ICBA also supports proposed new Federal Reserve requirements that would impose total loss absorbing capacity (TLAC) and long-term debt (LTD) requirements for globally significant banks.

 - ICBA supports the FDIC’s and the Federal Reserve’s rules on contingent resolution plans and encourages the agencies to use the provisions of the Dodd-Frank Act requiring systemically important financial institutions (SIFIs) to divest their assets if they do not file credible plans.